 - A free assessment and consultation with your team.
 If you already know it’s time to make a change to your association management system, Cobalt can give you a clear sense of what it could cost you, based on the factors and business needs you want to prioritize.
 Schedule an assessment and consultation now.

 We will dig into the major cost factors and questions you should ask in a moment, but here’s the bottom line.
 If you outsource your AMS implementation, have 10-100 association staff members, and business requirements in the “light-to-medium” range, you should expect to pay implementation costs ranging from $150K – $250K, with ongoing costs of $75 – $150 per user, per month.

 Budget AMS Options for Association Management Software

 Maybe your organization doesn’t fit the description above.
-Or, maybe it does, but you don’t have the budget for an AMS fitted to your exact business requirements.
+Or, maybe it does, but you don’t have the budget for an association management software fitted to your exact business requirements.
 There are definitely ways to keep this project under the projections we’ve outlined.
 Here are some quick considerations for your team.

 Remember that both the customer and the vendor drive the cost of association membership software implementations.
 The vendor’s costs might be out of your control, but you can pay less if you:

 A. Only work with out-of-the-box functionality for whatever system you choose.
 It will inevitably mean sacrificing some of your team and members’ specific needs or priorities, but it’s possible.

 B. Take on the AMS set up yourself.
 There are obvious risks to this approach as well, but one of the most expensive costs layered into a vendor’s products and services is their expertise, which should equal a much faster, headache-free transition for your team and members.
 When every dollar counts, or your budget just isn’t there though, some associations can pull this off with in-house expertise.